Several students sit together using laptops in a large room.

 One-to-One Appointments

-Encourage students to book a one-to-one Zoom appointment with a writing advisor.
-Please note, this is an educational session, not an editing service.
+Encourage students to book a one-to-one in-person or Zoom appointment with a writing advisor.
+Please note that the WSC is an instructional unit, not an editing service.

 Resources for Students